k0ruy/dots/README.md

 * The Nvim configuration works for NvChad.
 * I include weather using OpenWeatherMap API.
 If you want to use it you will have to create an account and ask for an API key, then substitute the key inside the `~/scripts/weather.py` file.
 * GTK theme is [this](https://www.xfce-look.org/s/XFCE/p/1403328/).
 * `cronie` runs ` ~/scripts/backup.sh` every day at 12:00 and 20:00, and `~/scripts/update_alert.sh` every Friday at 19:00, so if you want add these lines to `crontab -e`: `0 12,20 * * * /home/CHANGEME/scripts/backup.sh >> /home/CHANGEME/scripts/backup_log.txt 2>&1` and `0 19 * * FRI /home/CHANGEME/scripts/update_alert.sh`.
 Please remember to change the username to yours, and to leave an empty line at the end of the file.
-Also, chech `cronie` service is up and running, and is enabled (so that it starts with the system).
+Also, check `cronie` service is up and running, and is enabled (so that it starts with the system).

 > [!TIP]